BHFock/git-cl/docs/design-notes.md

 [Stash](tutorial.md#31-stash-and-unstash-changelists) metadata is stored in `.git/cl-stashes.json`.
 This keeps the stashes separate from the changelist files and allowed an implementation of the more advanced `git cl stash` and `git cl unstash` without impacting the implementation of the basic functions.

-Using `git cl stash list2` in the above example removes `list2` from `.git/cl.json` but adds the follwing stash metadata to `.git/cl-stashes.json`:
+Using `git cl stash list2` in the above example removes `list2` from `.git/cl.json` but adds the following stash metadata to `.git/cl-stashes.json`:

 ```
 {